15 states sue U.S. agency over delayed hike in automaker emissions penalties

-The state attorneys general, including California and New York, filed suit in the U.S. Court of Appeals Court for the Second Circuit over the decision announced in the final days of the Trump administration that could save the industry hundreds of millions of dollars or more.
+The state attorneys general, including from California and New York, filed suit in the U.S. Court of Appeals for the Second Circuit over the decision announced in the final days of the Trump administration.

 California Attorney General Xavier Becerra said on Twitter the decision “cements the Trump (administration’s) legacy of putting industry ahead of public health.”